 i) Entire Agreement: This Agreement together all annexure, specifications and other attachments which are incorporated herein by reference, is the sole and entire bidding relating to the subject matter hereof.
 This bidding supersedes all prior understandings, agreements and documentation relating to such subject matter.
 No supplement, modification or amendments of this bidding shall be binding unless executed in writing by both parties in this bidding.
 In the event of conflict of provisions of the main body of the bidding and attached annexure, specification or other materials, this bidding shall take precedence.

-Place of execution of Agreement: The execution of this Agreement will be completed only its execution by the NAFED through its authorized signatory at the registered office at (Place of Branch) after the copies duly executed by Guarantee Broker is received by Nafed.
-Hence, this Agreement shall be deemed to have been executed at (Place of Branch) even if the NAFED has prior thereto executed this Agreement at any place(s) other than (Place of Branch)
+Place of execution of Agreement: The execution of this Agreement will be completed only its execution by the NAFED through its authorized signatory at the registered office at NAFED Azadpur Branch Delhi - 110033 after the copies duly executed by Guarantee Broker is received by Nafed.
+Hence, this Agreement shall be deemed to have been executed at NAFED Azadpur Branch Delhi-110033 even if the NAFED has prior thereto executed this Agreement at any place(s) other than NAFED Azadpur Branch Delhi-110033

 This Agreement shall be executed in duplicate with one original each being retained by parties hereto.